vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 Define the performance score to be `performance_score := (l-f)/l` if `l > 0` and `performance_score = 0` if `l = 0`.

-The performance score should be available on all the same API enpoints as the `validatorScore` from [validator rewards](./0061-simple-POS-rewards-SweetWater.md).
+The performance score should be available on all the same API enpoints as the `validatorScore` from [validator rewards](./0061-REWP-simple_pos_rewards_sweetwater.md).

 ### Acceptance criteria

 1. Configure and launch a network with 5 validators
 1. Give each validator self-stake of 10 000 VEGA.
-Set epoch lenght to 10 minutes.
+Set epoch length to 10 minutes.
 1. Deposit a 1000 VEGA into the validator reward pool.
 1. After epoch ends (epoch 0), observe that the 1000 VEGA are split accordingly to the `performance_score` reported (should be roughly 200 VEGA each but not necessarily exactly).
 Anything between 180 and 220 per validator would be considered acceptable.
 1. Bring one node down.
 1. Wait for another epoch to end (epoch 1).
 1. Deposit another 1000 VEGA into the validator reward pool.
 1. After epoch ends (epoch 2), observe that the 1000 VEGA are split accordingly to the `performance_score` reported.
 This should be roughly 250 VEGA for each of the running validators, anything between 225 and 275 VEGA is acceptable.
 It should be exactly 0 for the validator that was brought down.